The Ready2Teach Residency requires an application that must be submitted to Ball Hall

 - and a history of positive evaluations from their principal or supervisor.

-In addition to State requirements, Partner Schools and the College of Education, Health
+In addition to State requirements, Partner Schools and the College of Education collaborate

-The Ready2Teach supervisor must hold a certification and/or experience in teaching
+The Ready2Teach supervisor must have a teacher license, substantial experience in

 of the residency candidate in the partner school.
 The supervisor works in conjunction